Convicted in: Ohio

 Joe's Wrongful Conviction

 Joe D’Ambrosio is the 140th death row inmate to be exonerated since 1973 and the 6th from Ohio.
-He spent 20 years on death row for the 1988 murder of Tony Klann, 19, whose body was found in a Cleveland creek.
+He was the victim of wrongful conviction and spent 20 years on death row for the 1988 murder of Tony Klann.
 There was never any evidence that Joe was at the scene, but Joe and two other men, Michael Keenan and Ed Espinoza, were all charged with his murder.
 In exchange for Espinoza’s incriminating testimony against Joe and Keenan, he was given a 12-year sentence.
 Joe was sent to death row.

 However, a federal judge ruled in 2006 that prosecutors had not turned over strong exculpatory evidence that could have led a jury to find him not guilty, and threw out Joe’s conviction.
 Just before retrying Joe again, even more evidence was uncovered, and the state was also cited for not having divulged in a timely manner that the key prosecution witness, Espinoza, had died.